 At the meeting, breath became short, my palm sweaty, and my voice soft.
 I told myself it was normal to be nervous when presenting to a large group, many of whom had advanced degrees.
-In the back of my mind I knew that when people asked me questions, my face would blush/flush, and I would get embarrassed.
+In the back of my mind I knew that when I felt put on the spot, my face would flush, and I would feel heat in my face and get embarrassed.

 Although I was confident in my work, my emotional reaction to my face flushing eroded my confidence.
 I became self-conscious about the heat and redness that would flare up rapidly across my face when I felt put on the spot.

 This is something that I didn’t like to talk about at the time.

 During this time, I went to the dermatologist because the acne cream I was using didn’t seem to be working.
 I’ve always had sensitive skin, and I thought the redness I had was from the drying creams I had used.